Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Season Stats

-- Jefferson has put up an 802-yard campaign so far (47.2 receiving yards per game) with six touchdowns, reeling in 50 balls on 89 targets.
+- Jefferson has put together an 802-yard campaign so far (47.2 receiving yards per game) with six touchdowns, hauling in 50 balls on 89 targets.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Buccaneers.